utcsox/pytorchnlp/README.md

 #### Set PYTHONPATH

-Last, run `export PYTHONPATH=.` before executing any commands later on, or you will get errors like `ModuleNotFoundError: No module named 'image_similarity'`.
+Last, run `export PYTHONPATH=.` before executing any commands later on, or you will get errors like `ModuleNotFoundError: No module named 'pytorchnlp'`.

 In order to not have to set `PYTHONPATH` in every terminal you open, just add that line as the last line of the `~/.bashrc` file using a text editor of your choice (e.g. `nano ~/.bashrc`)